-Significant health outcome disparities continue to be fueled by systemic and structural barriers in health care systems.
+Significant health outcome disparities continue to be fuelled by systemic and structural barriers in health care systems and COVID has amplified this.
 In order to address these inequities and implement practical and sustainable approaches to mitigate them, stakeholders at all levels (students, trainees, faculty, clinicians, researchers, and administrators) must develop a strong understanding of what the barriers and their consequences are, and the knowledge and insight to develop tools to address them in their day to day practice.

 This 10-part digital series promotes the integration of EDI-related considerations in research design and practices to achieve a more equitable, diverse and inclusive health care system.
 Led by academics, clinician-scientists, EDI practitioners and social justice advocates, the series examines various aspects of current and emerging priorities in health care focused on pediatric health.
 The series explores how the application of inclusive best practice, and a focus on the social determinants of health, not only highlights issues of disparity but is essential to develop frameworks to increase access, remove barriers and improve health outcomes.